 - Energy used in commercial buildings, vehicles and other forms of transport owned or leased by HSBC and used for business purposes.
 By applying an emission uplift rate, energy used in residential building is also accounted for.
-This includes 100% of emissions from the assets of joint ventures or alliances where HSBC has management control1; - Emissions arising from off-shored operations where HSBC retains control over the outsourced operation via contractual agreement. - Other business travel including air; rail; hired motorbike; taxi; hire car.
+This includes 100% of emissions from the assets of joint ventures or alliances where HSBC has management control; - Emissions arising from off-shored operations where HSBC retains control over the outsourced operation via contractual agreement. - Other business travel including air; rail; hired motorbike; taxi; hire car.
 By applying an emission uplift rate, elements of boat; bus/coach; ferry/junk; tram; and other travel are also included.

-Carbon dioxide emissions from acquisitions and disposals are included and terminated respectively from the date of contractual completion of the transfer of asset ownership/ leasehold.
+Carbon dioxide emissions from acquisitions and disposals are included and terminated respectively from the date of contractual completion of the transfer of asset ownership/leasehold.
 This is consistent with HSBC's financial reporting.
-For acquisitions, where data are not available: estimates should be prepared for additions which contribute more than 5% of the Reporting Unit (i.e. country level) annual data.
+For acquisitions, where data are not available: estimates are prepared for additions which contribute more than 5% of the Reporting Unit (i.e. country level) annual data.

-1 Management control: where HSBC Group or its member has full authority to implement the Group environmental policy and where there is control of facilities management.
 Reporting levels are defined on the basis of the percentage of Full Time Equivalent Employee (FTE) as at 30 September (reporting year runs from 1 October to 30 September).
 A scale up calculation is made on the basis of the FTE coverage rate to account for any missing data component (typically less than 10% of FTE).
 In addition, emissions uplift rates are applied to allow for uncertainty on quality and coverage of emissions measurement and estimation.
 The uplift rates are: 4% for electricity, 10% for other energy, and 6% for business travel, based on IPCC Good Practice Guidance and Uncertainty Management in National Greenhouse Gas Inventories and HSBC's own internal analysis of data coverage and quality.

-Carbon dioxide emission reporting excludes emissions from investments, employee commuting and other third party sources.
-It also excludes carbon equivalent emissions arising from other greenhouse gases on the basis that these are negligible and/or cannot be calculated with a sufficient level of reliability, however, CO_2 e factors were used wherever available, in which case elements of other greenhouse gases would have been included in total emissions
+Carbon dioxide emission reporting excludes emissions from investments (including loans to third party organisations), employee commuting and other third party sources.
+It also excludes carbon equivalent emissions arising from other greenhouse gases on the basis that these are negligible and/ or cannot be calculated with a sufficient level of reliability, however, CO2e factors were used wherever available, in which case elements of other greenhouse gases would have been included in total emissions.